 - 2 2 bok choy, split into halves

 - Place in a cold oven set to 350°F (175°C).
-Let cook for at least two hours, preferably three.
+Let cook for at least 2, preferably 3 hours.
 If using a slow cooker, set the timer for 8 hours on low or 6 hours on high.

-- Keep track towards the end and carefully lift the lid fifteen minutes before serving (30 if using a slowcooker) and add the bok choy, bell pepper, and leek.
+- Keep track towards the end and carefully lift the lid 15 minutes before serving (30 minutes if using a slow-cooker) and add the bok choy, bell pepper, and leek.
 At the same time, remove the marrow bone.
 Scoop out the marrow and stir into the stew.

 - Taste and adjust with salt and pepper if necessary.
-Serve with a generous amount of sour cream.
+Serve with sour cream and fresh cilantro.